joshwadd/Advanced_Lane_Detection/README.md

 ## Edge Detection

-To identify the pixels belonging to the lane lines in the image combinations of gradient thres
+To identify the pixels belonging to the lane lines in the image combinations of gradient thresholding and colour space threshholding techniques are used.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjQ1MjA3ODhdfQ==
+eyJoaXN0b3J5IjpbLTE4NjE5MDA5OTNdfQ==
 -->